Whoever Digs a Pit, or a Few Words About the Antlion

 Although somewhat forgotten today, the antlions Myrmeleontidae have held a place in the culture and mythology of various civilizations across the world.
 References can be found in ancient Indian epics as well as medieval European bestiaries [10].
 I would like to present a few examples from literature that are particularly close to my heart.

 One charming depiction of the antlion appears in a children’s book by Finnish author Tove Jansson.
-Though written for young readers, the story offers plenty of delight and insight for adults as well.
-I’m referring to the novel — or rather, collection of tales — Tales from Moominvalley.
+Although written for young readers, the story offers plenty of delight and insight for adults as well.
+I am referring to Tales from Moominvalley, a work that can be seen both as a novel and as a collection of tales.
 In the second chapter, Moomintroll and Snufkin decide to take revenge on the Antlion for bothering Moominmamma.
-The author describes the animal’s predatory method with surprising biological accuracy (scaling up the size for dramatic effect), while attributing some fantastical traits to the creature — such as a mane reminiscent of a lion, perhaps inspired by its name.
+The author describes the insect’s predatory method with surprising biological accuracy, simply scaled up for dramatic effect, while also attributing some fantastical traits to the creature, such as a mane reminiscent of a lion, perhaps inspired by its name.
 Ultimately, the mischievous Antlion is thrown into a magical hat and transformed into “the world's smallest hedgehog” [11].

-Interestingly, the antlion also appears in one of the most famous works by Samuel Langhorne Clemens, better known as Mark Twain.
-In Chapter 8 of The Adventures of Tom Sawyer, the title character addresses the antlion during a kind of incantation, using it in a superstitious ritual.
-In the 1925 Polish translation by Jan Biliński, the insect is mistakenly called a “forest beetle,” but Twain’s description of the sand pits leaves no doubt.
-In American English, antlion larvae are often referred to as doodlebugs because of the marks they leave in the sand (Photo 10).
-That’s the term Twain uses in the original text.
-It seems likely the translator mistook this for a bark beetle like Ips typographus, a true beetle (Coleoptera), which also leaves intricate patterns — but under tree bark, not sand.
+The antlion also makes an appearance in one of the most famous works by Samuel Langhorne Clemens, better known as Mark Twain.
+In Chapter 8 of The Adventures of Tom Sawyer, the title character addresses the antlion in a kind of incantation, using it in a superstitious ritual.
+In the 1925 Polish translation by Jan Biliński, the insect was mistakenly rendered as a “forest beetle,” yet Twain’s description of the sand pits leaves no doubt as to its true identity.
+In American English, antlion larvae are often called doodlebugs because of the tracks they leave in the sand (Photo 10).
+That is the exact term Twain uses in the original text.
+The translator likely confused it with a bark beetle such as Ips typographus, a true beetle (Coleoptera) that also creates intricate patterns, but under tree bark rather than in sand.

 Refereces: